Pipedream with Dylan Pierce

 00:16:29 - Dylan Pierce

 Yeah, yeah, push.
 Yeah.
-So that this is one type of trigger.
+So this is one type of trigger.
 I mean, we have many, many, many.
-You can set a custom interval.
-So this is more like a cron.
+You can set a custom interval, so this is more like a cron.
 And you can even set a cron expression.

 00:16:41 - Anthony Campolo

 Do you mean just like a Node script, right?
-Yeah.
 Like JavaScript.
-Right, like HTT webhook, but just with like a hunk of node code.
+Kind of like an HTTP webhook, but just with a hunk of Node code.

 00:16:51 - Dylan Pierce